anaxite/tgdp-asciidoc-templates/CONTRIBUTING.md

 ### Guidelines for choosing a template

-Keep in mind that you don’t need to be an expert on any content type before you adopt it.
+Keep in mind that you don't need to be an expert on any content type before you adopt it.
 If you are interested in writing a particular template or method article and are excited enough to do some research to learn more about it, that's all the preparation you need and we welcome your efforts.
 Even if you don't have a ton of experience writing a particular type of document, you can still write a high-quality template that will be useful to others.
 With commitment, research, guided mentorship, and feedback from our community, you can and will create something that will have value to others!

 With that in mind, when deciding which template project is right for you, scroll through the list of template issues and ask yourself the following questions: